arpitbbhayani/knowledge-base/hash-table-internals/resizing-a-hash-table-and-why-are-they-always-doubled/gist.md

 ## Shrinking the Hash Table

 To ensure we are not wasting space, we trigger the shrink when we do not utilize the underlying array enough.
-While triggering a shrink we also need to ensure that we are not aggressive enough that we have to grow immediately after the shrink.
+While triggering a shrink, we also need to ensure that we are not aggressive enough that we have to grow immediately after the shrink.

 Hence, we shrink the hash table when the load factor hits 1/8 i.e. in a table of length 64 if we are only holding 8 keys, we trigger a shrink and that reduces the length to 32.